 Greenery, grass and bushes can obstruct your condensing system.
 This can limit its airflow, impact its energy efficiency and change your comfort.
 Here’s how you can get your unit running smoothly again.

 - Switch off electricity fully at the breaker or external switch.

 - Remove vegetation rubbish around the equipment.
 Once you’ve cleared bigger clutter within a two-foot space, you can use a soft brush or vacuum to carefully remove dust from the unit’s fins.
-Misshapen fins can also affect efficiency, so you can attempt to reshape them with a blunt knife.
+Misshapen fins can also affect efficiency.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Don’t get water on the fan motor.

 When cooling units don’t have ample refrigerant, they’ll struggle to remove heat and humidity from your space.